How To Make Your Blog Load Faster

-Page Speed is how long it takes for a website to load when a user accesses it through a browser.
+Website speed is how long it takes for a website to load when a user accesses it through a browser and is important when starting a side income blog, as an SEO consideration and for a good user experience (UX).

 To check your website’s speed for all devices, you can use Google PageSpeed Insights.

-Website speed is an important factor to consider when running a website or blog, but it’s even better to consider it before starting.
+Website speed is an important factor to consider when running a website or blog, but it’s even better to consider it before launching.

-A self-hosted WordPress site is used by about 40% of websites on the internet and is highly recommended when planning to start a blog.
+When planning to start a side income blog, a self-hosted WordPress site is used by about 40% of websites on the internet and recommended.

-The theme of your WordPress site dictates the layout of your site or blog and when developing the theme for your WordPress blog, different ways of developing it have different speed implications for the final product of your blog.
+The WordPress theme that you use for your WordPress site dictates the layout of your site and each way of setting up the theme for your WordPress blog has different speed implications for the final product of your blog.

 Developing your WordPress theme from scratch will result in the fastest version of your site.
-By developing it from scratch, it will allow you to add the bare minimal lines of code that are needed for your blog to function, which in turn will reduce file sizes being uploaded to your webhost and so is ideal for speed.
-However, for beginners to develop their site using code, it involves a steep learning curve.
+This is due to the bare minimum lines of code that are needed for your blog to function properly being coded, reducing file sizes being uploaded to your webhost and so is ideal for speed.
+However, for beginners to develop their site using code, it involves a steep learning curve, as HTML, CSS, JavaScript and PHP knowledge is needed.

 File Sizes

-Any unused code in your website files should be deleted to reduce file sizes, as a speed consideration.
+Any unused code in your website files should be deleted to reduce file sizes and in turn improve website speed.

 Webhost

-A common occurrence when factoring in website speed is choosing the wrong level of hosting to handle your websites resource usage appropriately.
-This can be adjusted through choosing the right webhost plan for your website.
+A common occurrence when factoring in website speed for a website is choosing the wrong level of hosting to handle your websites resource usage appropriately.
+This can be adjusted through choosing the right webhost plan.

 Typically, if your site is simple and lightweight, shared hosting from a webhost such as Namecheap would suffice.

-If it’s a resource intensive website, perhaps using many high-res images or a large E-commerce store and having lots of traffic, you could consider using a CDN plan, with Namecheap for example.
+If it’s resource intensive, perhaps using many high-res images or includes a large E-commerce store and with lots of traffic, consider using a CDN plan, also with Namecheap, for example.
 A CDN will deliver your website through a distributed network of servers around the world to your users.

 Images

-Consider using an image compression plugin for WordPress, such as Smush, which also has the ability to lazy load.
-Using lazy load images will stop images on your blog posts from being loaded initially until they are actually needed.
+Using lazy load will stop images on your blog posts from being loaded unnecessarily until they are needed, improving load times.

 Plugins

-Too many plugins can slow down your website, so it’s better to only use those you need and deactivate and remove those that aren’t being used.
+Too many plugins can slow down your website, so it’s important to deactivate and remove any you don’t use and only use those you need.